hyperlabs-finance/hyperbase/README.md

 With trust secured by a tamper-proof digital ledger, compliant parties can participate with greatly reduced friction.
 Claims enable information to be verified near-instantly, allowing smart contracts to validate the identities of users on-chain.
 This has significant implications for issuers as it enables transfer controls and compliance to be automated and enforced at the protocol level.

-## Verifiers

-Hypersurface aims to establish a global, integrated, and compliant ecosystem for tokenised assets, starting with tokenised equity.
-However, with the vast scope and subtleties of regulation across jurisdictions to preserve its status as an infrastructure platform and to provide a solution that is truly decentralised, the Hypersurface protocol will provide a platform for an ecosystem of “verifiers”.
-Verifiers serve as trusted third parties that provide credentialing solutions for the Hypersurface community.

-Rather than introducing itself as a bottleneck, Hypersurface will provide a broad platform and marketplace for organisations to verify statements in a formal capacity.
-In exchange for economic incentives, which may be paid in fiat currency, protocol tokens or other crypto assets, verifiers issue claim signatures attesting to the accuracy of a given piece of information about identity.
-Anyone who knows that a trusted verifier has checked and signed a claim can be confident in the accuracy of a claim without needing to verify it themselves.

-Working with an ecosystem of enables Hypersurface to effectively scale across jurisdictions without having to seek the appropriate licences and approvals for each and every region.

 ### Claim Verification

 We expect claims to play an important part in the Hypersurface ecosystem, taking on a more diverse role as the Hypersurface ecosystem grows.
 However, initially, claims will be used as a means of verifying statements in credential-related interactions.
 An example of the verification process for a credential-based interaction is: